 Amplify staff are extraordinary people from all over the world.
 They are diverse, vibrant, fun and relatable.
 They are unique because they must not only meet the needs of our campers and make sure each child is having an amazing time, but must also possess advanced skills or professional expertise in one of our specialty program areas.

 They are the people your child will come home talking about - perhaps with the English or Australian accents your child will come home impersonating.
 They are your child’s new role models, heroes, confidants and friends.

 I’ve attended Amplify a couple times already.
 Can I sign up for the leader in training program?

-If you will be age 16-18 by July 1, and have at least one week of experience as an Amplify camper, you can apply to be an LIT.
+If you will be age 16-18 by July 1, and have at least one week of experience as an Amplify camper or have participated in a Girls Rock program anywhere in the world, you can apply to be an LIT.
 LIT’s volunteer 20 hours a week, earning community service hours and also participate in camp the additional hours as senior campers in leadership roles.
 The discounted rate for LIT’s is $775.

 Camp Policies & Procedures

 How do you assign campers to dorm rooms?